 Yes.
 Have the student take each test or quiz twice.
 In the first attempt, complete only the first half of the exam.
 In the second attempt, complete the second half.
-Add the two scores together and email them to firstname.lastname@example.org along with the student name, course title, and exam or quiz number, and request a grade change.
+Add the two scores together then fill out the correct form here.

 Which calculator is recommended?